antmaxi/deep-learning-based-recommender-systems/methods/neural_graph_collaborative_filtering/README.md

 * `node_dropout`
   * It indicates the node dropout ratio, which randomly blocks a particular node and discard all its outgoing messages.
 Usage: `--node_dropout [0.1] --node_dropout_flag 1`
-  * Note that the arguement `node_dropout_flag` also needs to be set as 1, since the node dropout could lead to higher computational cost compared to message dropout.
+  * Note that the argument `node_dropout_flag` also needs to be set as 1, since the node dropout could lead to higher computational cost compared to message dropout.

 * `mess_dropout`
   * It indicates the message dropout ratio, which randomly drops out the outgoing messages.
 Usage `--mess_dropout [0.1,0.1,0.1]`.